johnno1962/InjectionIII/README.md

 in /var/folders/nh/gqmp6jxn4tn2tyhwqdcwcpkc0000gn/T/com.johnholdsworth.InjectionIII/eval101.dylib ***
 ```
 This typically becuase you are injecting code that uses a default argument.
-If you encounter this problem, restart your app and you should find this issue disappears.
+If you encounter this problem, restart your app and you should find this issue
+disappears.
+If you are using the App Store version of the App, adding
+[unhide](https://github.com/johnno1962/unhide) to your project should
+eventually resolve the problem.

 Keep in mind global state -- If the file you're injecting has top level variables e.g. singletons,
 static or global vars they will be reset when you inject the code as the new method